smudgelang/smudge/docs/tutorial/tutorial.rst

 called in the order in which they're listed.

 Unlike event side effects, @functions used on state enter and exit don't accept any arguments.
-If you use the same function name as an enter/exit function as an event side effect, the generated prototype for the function will accept no arguments and the event won't be passed to the side effect function.
+If you use the same function as an enter/exit function and an event side effect, the generated prototype for the function will accept no arguments and the event won't be passed to the side effect function.